-To realize the Group's vision of making WPI the flagship of the Group's hotel and gaming interests, TWGI vended into WPI's acquired properties --- Waterfront Cebu City Casino Hotel, Inc. (WCCCHI) in Cebu City, Waterfront Mactan Casino Hotel, Inc. (WMCHI) in Mactan, Cebu and Davao Insular Hotel Company, Inc. (DIHCI) in Davao City.
+As flagship of the The Wellex Group's hotel and gaming interests, WPI has the following subsidiaries under its fold--Waterfront Cebu City Casino Hotel, Inc. (WCCCHI) in Cebu City, Waterfront Mactan Casino Hotel, Inc. (WMCHI) in Mactan, Cebu and Davao Insular Hotel Company, Inc. (DIHCI) in Davao City.
 These properties are significant investments for WPI.
-During 2003, the company started acquiring common shares of ACESITE (Phils.)
-Hotel Corporation.
-A major coup for WPI for the year 2004 was securing of controlling interest in the management over ACESITE (PHILS.)
-HOTEL CORP.
-Consequently, Acesite, operating under the trade name Manila Pavilion Hotel, is now part of the Waterfront group of hotels.
-WPI is now known as the largest Filipino hotel chain in the country.
+In 2003, the company acquired common shares of ACESITE (Phils.)
+Hotel Corporation, operating under the trade name Manila Pavilion Hotel, which is now part of the Waterfront group of hotels.